Yechuan480/yechuan480.github.io/contents/home.md

-He is a junior student majoring in Geology, at School of Earth Sciences, Zhejiang University, China.
+He is a self-motivated junior student majoring in Geology, at School of Earth Sciences, Zhejiang University, China.

 #### Email
 chen04@zju.edu.cn